Joel McHale: Acting

 After earning his master's degree in acting, McHale moved to Los Angeles and landed small roles in Diagnosis: Murder, CSI: Miami, and Will & Grace.
 He played a TV reporter in the biopic Lords of Dogtown.
 He guest-starred as a cast member on the NBC improv comedy show Thank God You're Here during the pilot episode and had a guest role on an episode of Pushing Daisies.
 McHale appeared in Spider-Man 2 in a small role as Mr. Jacks, a bank manager.

 McHale has a long association with Circle X Theatre, where he has done several plays.
 McHale was a weekly guest on The Adam Carolla Show and Mickey and Amelia, and occasional guest on Opie and Anthony.
 He occasionally appeared on Countdown with Keith Olbermann in a humor sequence closing the show.

 He was involved in the American version of the British TV show The IT Crowd.

 McHale starred in the sitcom Community, which premiered in fall 2009, and continued to host The Soup.
 McHale made an appearance on the first episode of the fifth season of Tosh.0.
 He played Rex in Ted (2012) and had a short guest stint on the FX show Sons of Anarchy.
 He played a police officer in the supernatural horror film Deliver Us from Evil.
 McHale appeared in 3 episodes between the tenth and eleventh seasons of The X-Files in 2016 and 2018, respectively.

 McHale played the lead role in the CBS sitcom The Great Indoors, which began airing in the fall of 2016.
 The series was cancelled on May 13, 2017, due to low ratings.

 In 2018, McHale was cast in the recurring role of Chris on the second season of the Netflix horror-comedy series Santa Clarita Diet.

 In December 2018, it was announced that McHale was cast as Sylvester Pemberton, the Golden Age Starman in the DC Universe and The CW series Stargirl.
 After sporadic appearances in its first two seasons, he was upgraded to series regular for the third.

 McHale has been a regular guest panelist on The Masked Singer.
 He first guested in episode four of the first season, then in two episodes of season 2 and episode 8 of season 3.
 In season 4, he was a guest panelist in episodes 3 and 4, on his first appearance performing Robin Thicke's "Blurred Lines" as the "Robin" (wearing a cut-out face of Robin Thicke).
 He went on to be a guest panelist in the third episode of season 5 and episode 7 of season 6.
 He was absent in season 7.
 He later served as a guest panelist alongside the late Leslie Jordan on episode 7 of season 8.

+In April 2025, McHale was announced as starring alongside Paula Patton in the musical indie film Reimagined.